 - Estrogen makes the voice box smaller and the vocal cords shorter, giving females a higher-pitched voice than males.

 - Estrogen suppresses the activity of the glands in the skin that produce oily substances.
 This reduces the likelihood of acne in females.

-If cortisol levels remain high during a long period of time, you place yourself in a dangerous situation which can cause long term damage to your body.
-Most of our cells in our bodies have cortisol receptors, therefore cortisol may affect different functions of the body, such as blood sugar levels, metabolism and reduction of memory formulation.
-Some of the main problems caused by high cortisol levels may include hypertension, hyperglycemia, insulin resistance, type 2 diabetes and suppressed immune system.
+If cortisol levels remain high during a long period of time, you place yourself in a dangerous situation that can cause long-term damage to your body.
+Most of our cells in our bodies have cortisol receptors, therefore cortisol may affect different functions of the body, such as blood sugar levels, metabolism, and reduction of memory formulation.
+Some of the main problems caused by high cortisol levels may include hypertension, hyperglycemia, insulin resistance, type 2 diabetes, and suppressed immune system.

 Once you manage to bring your levels within normal range, my best advice is to do something which allows you to zoom out from your reality and allow you to de-stress.
 Many have turned towards workouts, this has not worked for me.
 Actually, my workout routine added additional stress to my body.
 So, make sure when you choose to do something to de-stress, it is something which actually does help you and it is not something that all your friends are doing or because it’s in trend.

 Understanding your body as the functioning mechanism that it essentially is, will give you the knowledge of how best to operate it.
 You are the best person to know what exactly your body needs and how it functions.
 Keeping yourself healthy and in balance should always be your priority, and as a result, that is how you get your perfect summer body and more.